retaLazyCodes/git-user-manager/README.md

 ## How to run

+Note: You have to have [GIT](https://git-scm.com) installed on your computer

 1. Install [Node.js](https://nodejs.org/) v14+ to run.
 2. Clone the repository
 3. Open a terminal and navigate to the root project folder